 No matter how clear you are about your business ideas and future goals, it would help if you still penned them down.
 Writing makes a vision clear, and it is the first step of managing any small business.
-You should write down the objectives, mission statement, personal finances, business expenses, business loans, business insurance, business budget, business model, business tools and payment terms.
+You should write down the objectives, mission statement, personal finances, business expenses, loans, insurance, business budget, business model, business tools, and payment terms.

-You should sit with your co-workers and decide the project details of the business in order to avoid any financial trouble. .
+You should sit with your co-workers and decide the project details of the business to avoid any financial trouble. .
 In addition to this, you should also pin down the plans and goals to be achieved weekly, monthly, and yearly.
 A small business also needs to have a five-year plan that where do you want to see yourself in the next five years.
-If you do not have a specific action plan, you will move directionless, and it can create a hurdle for you.
+If you do not have a specific action plan, you will move directionless, creating a hurdle for you.

 Whether you are running a corporate level business or a small business, you need several plans.
 Executing plan A and getting desired results out of it is a win situation for any business.
 On the contrary, you should have plans B and C ready as well.
 Unfortunately, if your plan A fails, you should be all ready to execute plan B instead of just sitting directionless and worrying about the situation.
 Successful business people have several plans in hand and know when to execute which one according to the circumstances.
 No one knows the future and its circumstances; therefore, having several plans can save a business from drowning.